sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

 ## Scoping

-- Provide the most restricted scope for variables and methods.
+- Provide the most restricted scope for variables and functions (if used in class).
-- Functions are public only if part of a public API.
+- Global Functions are public only if part of a Global scope.
-- Getters/setters may remain public if not consumed externally.
+- Getters/setters in a class may remain public if not consumed externally.
 - Member and static variables (excluding constants) should be private.

 ## Comments